What exactly does the term Halal built in, Not tested for, mean in halal pharmaceutical?

 Many may be unfamiliar with the term Halal built in, Not tested for, however, if you are in the halal pharmaceutical industry, this phrase is something often mentioned and discussed.
 Halal built-in, refers to a systematic way on halal product development by incorporating what management wants at the same time ensuring the halal requirements is integrated into every aspect from strategy to planning, to research and development, to raw material sourcing, to manufacturing, to production and until delivery of finished product to its point of sale.

-“The concept of “Halal Built-In, Not Tested For” has been incorporated into CCM Duopharma’s workflow as demonstrated through our Halal Assurance Management System, as explained by Group Managing Director Leonard Ariff in an interview article with Salaam Gateway in 2016.
+“The concept of “Halal Built-In, Not Tested For” has been incorporated into Duopharma Biotech’s workflow as demonstrated through our Halal Assurance Management System, as explained by Group Managing Director Leonard Ariff in an interview article with Salaam Gateway in 2016.